Quarterly highlights – Q2 2020July 2, 2020

-We are preparing to support our church partners on the ground as they seek to respond to some of the many needs identified after the Beirut explosion: food supplies, mattresses and blankets, shelter, hygiene items, masks, and psychosocial support.
+We are supporting our church partners on the ground as they respond to some of the many needs identified after the Beirut explosion: food supplies, hygiene items, masks, and psychosocial support.
 We need all the help we can get as we anticipate this new crisis will worsen vulnerabilities and have long-term consequences on many.

-As of August 13, the Beirut port explosions had resulted in the death of 178 individuals, injured over 6,000 others, while 30 remained missing, according to the UN Office for the Coordination of Humanitarian Affairs (OCHA).
+As of August 28, the Beirut port explosions had resulted in the death of more than 180 individuals, and injured over 6,500 others, according to the UN Office for the Coordination of Humanitarian Affairs (OCHA).
 The explosion came in the middle of an unprecedented economic crisis that already pushed into poverty more than half of the total population of Lebanon, and triggered a new wave of political unrest which is violently repressed by the Lebanese authorities.
-On top of all that, the relaxation of COVID-19 precautionary measures also raises the prospect of higher transmission rates in the coming weeks.
+On top of all that, the relaxation of COVID-19 precautionary measures had led to a significant raise in the number of confirmed cases in the country.

 Here are a few ways our local church partners and us have started responding to the Beirut explosion

-We are providing 200 blast-affected households in Beirut with a 450,000 Lebanese Pound multi-use voucher (approximately $117 USD) through 8 local church and community-based partners;
+- We provided 200 blast-affected households in Beirut with a 450,000 Lebanese Pounds multi-use voucher (approximately $117 USD) through 8 local church and community-based partners;